willfindlay/honors-thesis/thesis/thesis.md

 eBPF tracepoints or probes seems untenable due to the verifier's refusal to accommodate the code required for such an implementation.
 The addition of system call delays into ebpH is currently a topic for future work (c.f. \autoref{response_automation}).

-## Other Related Work

-### Traditional Host-Based IDS Approaches

-### eBPF and XDP for Network Intrusion Detection

-Most work in eBPF-based intrusion detection leverages its network monitoring capabilities.
-Rather than a host-based approach to data collection, these solutions generally fall within the network-based category; for instance, an eBPF/XDP filter may be set up at a strategic point within a network to analyze incoming traffic. ntopng [@deri19] uses BPF tracepoints and kprobes to analyze incoming TCP traffic, and error injection to reject bad connections.
-Cloudflare has built DDoS mitigation systems [@bertin17; @fabre18] which use XDP [@hoiland18] to enforce automatically generated policies before packets enter the main kernel networking stack.
-Suricata [@suricata18; @yates17] provides optional support for eBPF and XDP to optimize its network intrusion detection stack performance and to enable it to drop packets earlier than otherwise would have been possible.
-While these solutions have been shown to be efficient and effective against network-based attacks, none of them focuses on protecting the host itself.
-Since eBPF can be used to monitor all aspects of system behavior, this represents a small subset of eBPF's potential use cases in the field of intrusion detection. ebpH has been designed to rectify this gap in the research.

 # Implementing ebpH